As much as I love natural lighting, I really enjoy the control and versatility of using flash for food photography.

 This is a really inexpensive softbox that I have had great success with.
 The nice thing about this softbox is that it is not too large where it appears overly obtuse, but large enough to diffuse the light nicely.
 A good thing to note is that the larger the softbox, the more the light will be diffused and distributed amongst the scene.

-Some photographers really invest in their light stands.
-Where I’m at right now, I don’t want to pour hundreds of dollars into light stands just yet.
+Some photographers really invest in their tripods.
+Where I’m at right now, I don’t want to pour hundreds of dollars into tripods just yet.
 These work just fine!

 How to Use Flash

 In addition, I tend to use a bounce card (or if you’re like me, I just DIY it and use large white cardboard) in order to reflect the flash back into the food to help fill in the shadows.
-The bounce card will always be opposite to the light, because as its name says, it will bounce the light back.
+The bounce card will always be opposite to the light, because as its name says, it will bounce the light back and help fill in the shadows.
+The opposite is true if you decide to use a black fill card.
+Black will absorb the light and present a moodier photo.

 Here’s another example of where I used flash for food photography.
 Here, I wanted to make it a moodier shot with shadows.